Sports Medicine Research

 Clinicians in CHOP’s Sports Medicine and Performance Center are actively involved in more than 30 current research projects and clinical trials.

-Our clinicians collaborate with researchers at The Children's Hospital of Philadelphia Research Institute and the Center for Applied Genomics at CHOP, one of the world's largest genetics research programs and the only center at a pediatric hospital to have large-scale access to state-of-the-art throughput genotyping technology.
+Our clinicians collaborate with researchers at The Children's Hospital of Philadelphia Research Institute including its Center for Applied Genomics at CHOP, one of the world's largest genetics research programs and the only center at a pediatric hospital to have large-scale access to state-of-the-art throughput genotyping technology.
+They also collaborate with the Center for Injury Research and Prevention, world-renowned for its interdisciplinary approach to identifying injury mechanism and innovative, evidence-based solutions in product design, education, and legislative and regulatory policy.

 Our clinical research focuses on evaluating operative and non-operative treatment in sports and medicine.
 With research we hope to gain a better understanding of what causes specific conditions and how best to treat each.